PhoenixTales/phoenix-docs/story/characters.md

 # Characters

 *flosha, 29.09.2024*
-*Last change: 29.11.2025*
+*Last change: 11.02.2026*

 Here we want to give an overview of all the characters of our gothic drama.
-We list all names in their English and their German version, according to the principle of translation of names as discussed in [/lore/nicknames](/lore/nicknames).
+We list all names in their English, German and Polish version, according to the principle of translation of names as discussed in [/lore/nicknames](/lore/nicknames).
 They're structured in factions and guilds.
-More languages may be added later or will be appended at the end.
+More languages may be added later.

+After listening all the NPCs we offer an NPC short *description*, based on (1) what we know about them from all the sources and (2) what we can additionally derive via reflections about their names, be it by what their prison nicknames may tell about them, be it by what we find from an etymological perspective or be it by comparison with characters of the same name in other media that they may have been inspired by.

+What we will not address here is how the characters will develop in course of the story; this is the topic of the "Character Plots", starting with the Character Progression.
 "Characters" is the story-equivalent to "NPCs" in the game mechanics section.
 While in NPCs we have described how NPCs function internally in an abstract way, here they are in their concrete expression as characters in the game.
+{: .subtext }

 And please note: For now we are only listing all the names to be found in the sources, in some cases there are two names that may later be identified with the same character and we have yet to decide which name to use or how to solve these conflicts.
 {: .subtext }